techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 (137)
 Which of the following may legally appear as the new type (between the parentheses) in a cast operation?
 (Choose one.)

-a.
-Classes
+A. Classes

-b.
-Interfaces
+B. Interfaces

-c.
-Arrays of classes
+C. Arrays of classes

-d.
-Arrays of interfaces
+D. Arrays of interfaces
 e.
 All of the others
 f.

-Answer: E
+ANSWER: E
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: